Vincent Meessen is part of the group exhibition Displacement and Togetherness in Cc Strombeek

-On the occasion, Meessen will present his works Images from the Sons of Caïn (After Henri Storck) and Words from the Sons of Caïn (After Alice Becker-Ho).
+On the occasion, Meessen will present his work Sons of Caïn made of two parts Images from the Sons of Caïn (After Henri Storck) and Words from the Sons of Caïn (After Alice Becker-Ho).

 Words from the Sons of Caïn, which is shown alongside these boxes, reveals the reframed pages of a book by Alice Becker-Ho that traces the Romani origin of many slang words, some of which have become part of everyday language (in French : vioc, tune, bistro, drogue, ...).
 The chosen words point to an Indo-European « creolisation » in the sixteenth century and were spread throughout Europe by tramps and beggars.

-The etymological reconstruction of the words is doubled by a constructive display of the elementary shapes (bar, curve, line, ...) that make up the letters of the font Belgika.
-Belgika is a collective, open source and shared typeface.
+The etymological reconstruction of the words is doubled by a constructive display of the elementary shapes (bar, curve, line, ...) that make up the letters of the font Belgika, a collective, open source and shared typeface.
 It is developed by the artist in collaboration with the typographer Pierre Huyghebaert and with all future users of this nomadic and unfixed font.

 Participating artists : Silvia Amancei & Bogdan Armanu, Filip Berte, Tudor Bratu, Andre Cadere, Jacques Charlier,Mekhitar Garabedian, Vincent Meessen, Christine Meisner, Jimmy Robert, Iulia Toma.